i-think-rapido/platformio-cli-flash-toolkit-linux/README.md

 # Platformio CLI in a Docker Container with convenience Shell Scripts

-This guide helps you set up a command line flashing environment of embedded systems supported by platformio for linux based systems (unfortunately not WSL).
+This guide helps you set up a command line flashing environment for embedded systems supported by platformio for linux based systems (unfortunately not WSL).